Rural Doctor Incentives: HELP Debt Reduction & Cash Schemes

 The WIP is a national Department of Health program focused on primary care and general practice, separate from any state hospital scheme:

-- Doctor Stream: vocationally registered doctors can receive between $3,600 and $60,000 per year (current as at July 2026), scaled by activity level, location (MM3–MM7), time in the program and vocational-registration status.
+- Doctor Stream: vocationally registered doctors (and non-VR doctors on an approved training pathway) can receive between $4,500 and $60,000 per year (current as at July 2026), scaled by activity level, location (MM3–MM7) and time in the program — note MM3–MM5 participants receive their first payment at Year Level 2, so the practical first-year figure there can be $0.
 Non-vocationally registered doctors not on an approved training pathway receive 80% of the value (a range of $3,600–$48,000 in primary care MM3–MM7).

 NSW Rural Health Workforce Incentive Scheme